kristiankolthoff/GUI2WiRe/README.md

 # GUI2WiRe
-Rapid Wireframing with a Mined and Large-ScaleGUI Repository using Natural Language Requirements
+Rapid Wireframing with a Mined and Large-Scale GUI Repository using Natural Language Requirements